I Decided To Give Donald Trump A Chance, But I Was Wrong

 President Donald Trump has also taken it upon himself to reinstate the global gag rule on abortion, which basically bans any and all support for foreign organizations that provide not just abortions, but abortion counseling for women around the world, as Alternet reports via Cecile Richards of Planned Parenthood.

 “This means that if a clinic receives even $1 of U.S. foreign assistance for family planning, its doctors and nurses are limited in what they can do to help their patients.
 They can’t counsel a woman on the full range of health options legally available to her, refer her to another provider for specialized care or even give her a pamphlet with medically accurate information.
-That’s why we call it the global gag rule, because it prevents doctors from talking to their patients and providing services that are legal in their own countries—and in the U.S.—and it keeps people from participating in the democratic process of their own countries.
+That’s why we call it the global gag rule, because it prevents doctors from talking to their patients and providing services that are legal in their own countries — and in the U.S. — and it keeps people from participating in the democratic process of their own countries.
 This means clinics closing their doors, more unintended pregnancies and more unsafe abortion.”

 This new rule goes far beyond abortions, however.
 It means that billions of dollars that would have been conducted on medical research around the world that could be lifesaving will now be stopped.
 We are going back to the Dark Ages when it comes to the medical profession today.

 One of the first moves Donald Trump made also hurt new homeowners in a massive way.
 Trump has now signed an executive order that ended Barack Obama’s mortgage cost reduction.
-There would have been a.25 percent cut to federal mortgage insurance which would have saved new homeowners quite a lot of money, but Donald Trump has ended that with one swift stroke of his pen.
+There would have been a .25 percent cut to federal mortgage insurance which would have saved new homeowners quite a lot of money, but Donald Trump has ended that with one swift stroke of his pen.

 Donald Trump has also put a hiring freeze in place for the majority of government positions.
-In a memo it was written that, “No vacant positions existing at noon on January 22, 2017, may be filled and no new positions may be created,” with the only exception to this being the military, national security personnel and those who work in the field of public safety.
-This conceivably means that the hiring freeze will affect millions of nurses, engineers and scientists, as Quartz reports.
+In a memo, it was written that, “No vacant positions existing at noon on January 22, 2017, may be filled and no new positions may be created,” with the only exception to this being the military, national security personnel, and those who work in the field of public safety.
+This conceivably means that the hiring freeze will affect millions of nurses, engineers, and scientists, as Quartz reports.

-And last but certainly not by any means least, Donald Trump is still intent on building a wall along the border of Mexico.
-He’s not concerned with the the cost of this and has no real plan, nor does he consider the fact that it is wholly impractical.
+And last, but certainly not by any means least, Donald Trump is still intent on building a wall along the border of Mexico.
+He’s not concerned with the cost of the wall and has no real plan, nor does he consider the fact that it is wholly impractical.
 After all, ladders are a commonplace household item today and people can simply tunnel underground if need be.
 A hugely expensive wall along Mexico that taxpayers will pay for is probably one of the most foolhardy of Donald Trump’s ideas, but there are plenty of others.

 For these reasons and many others, I feel bad that I ever thought for even a second that Donald Trump should be given a chance.